Rossiya Bank: Management

 On September 24, 2004, Viktor Myachin resigned from the Director General position and Mikhail Klishin, who had been the First Deputy Director General and held a 0.197% share, was appointed acting Director General.

-On December 10, 2004, Mikhail Klishin was appointed Director General, as the Central Bank of the Russian Federation had agreed to this decision.
+On December 10, 2004, Mikhail Klishin was appointed Director General, as the Central Bank of Russia had agreed to this decision.

 On April 3, 2006, the board of directors appointed Dmitry Lebedev Director General and Head of the Management Committee.
 Mikhail Klishin (holder of a 0.159% share) was appointed First Deputy Director General.
 The Management Committee appointed on that day: Dmitry Lebedev, Oleg Anufriev, Alexander Germanov, Konstantin Gorbachyov, Faniya Kabalina, Mikhail Klishin, Galina Lebedeva, Alexander Markin, Oleg Filatov.

 On December 26, 2006, the board of directors of the Bank elected its new Management Committee consisting of Dmitry Lebedev (Head, Director General), Alexander Germanov, Konstantin Gorbachyov, Faniya Kabalina, Mikhail Klishin, Alexander Markin and Boris Tikhonenko.

 Subsidiaries

-As of 2005, the bank is a shareholder of the following companies):
+As of 2005, the bank is a shareholder of the following companies: